aosaimy/quran-pics/README.md

 # quranic-pics
-An npm module script that generates ayats as a picture easily for uses with documents, webpages, etc.
+Generates quranic ayats as a picture easily for uses with documents, webpages, etc.

 ## Install
 `npm install aosaimy/quran-pics`